 While these may be the best credit cards for rewards, in the long run, you have to keep a close eye on that rotating category.

-Research the Best Rewards Credit Cards for You
+Find the Best Rewards Credit Cards 2021

 Everyone’s spending habits vary, and this is why there are so many rewards credit cards.
-Do your due diligence by making a pros and cons list for what you are looking for.
+Do your due diligence by making a pros and cons list of what you are looking for.

 If you’re an avid Amazon shopper, find a card that gives big rewards there.
 Do you have a long commute and go through gas like crazy?

 With that being said, you don’t want too many cards in your name, so choose your credit cards carefully and cancel any that aren’t getting you rewards you want.

 Some lenders check how many credit cards you have opened previously, and will deny you even if you have great credit.

 You also need to understand what the categories mean.
 You may have a rewards card that offers 5% on groceries but then notice that all the groceries you bought at Walmart only netted you 1% in rewards.

 This is likely because your rewards credit card has Walmart classified as a department store and only pays base rewards points at department stores.

-Have a Rewards Credit Card Plan
+Rewards Credit Card FAQs